htp2/ambf_trace_plugin/README.md

 ## Building
 Find most updated instructions for building AMBF on that git repository (https://github.com/WPI-AIM/ambf)

-This can be built stand-alone or in a catkin workspace.
-Instructions below are for a stand-alone build
+This plugin can be built stand-alone or in a catkin workspace.

+### Stand-Alone build

 ```git clone``` this repository ```<plugin_path>``` onto your machine